 Moreover, NordVPN has an extensive range of extra security measures.
 For example, its Double VPN specialty servers route your data through two connections and encrypt it twice.
 Obfuscated servers hide that you’re using a VPN.
 There’s also a built-in DNS leak test that helps you make sure that you’re not accidentally routing some of your data through your ISP while using a VPN.
 These features, together with one of the most reliable zero-logging policies in the business, make NordVPN a very safe VPN to use.

 PrivateVPN is a newer service that really goes the extra mile for users who stream videos and use P2P clients.
 Every subscription option comes with up to 6 simultaneous connections; unlimited bandwidth; unlimited speed; unlimited server switches.
-A large server network that spans 52 countries means that you can view any content library you choose easily; all you need to do is choose the right server and connect.
+A large server network that spans over 150 servers in 60+ countries means that you can view any content library you choose easily; all you need to do is choose the right server and connect.

 In fact, we found it to be a leader in streaming quality thanks to servers specifically dedicated to unlocking BBC, Netflix, Hulu and other streaming services.
 This, together with a P2P and torrent-friendly policy, make PrivateVPN a natural choice for all kinds of content: both downloadable and live.